13 Jan Key Evidence to Gather After a Slip in a Supermarket to Support Your Claim

 Seek Medical Attention

-Keep Records of All Expenses and Symptoms
+Keep Records of Expenses and Symptoms

 Contact Personal Injury Solicitors